Attack! Pro Wrestling: 2020-2021

 In early 2020, a new annual tournament was introduce called the Annual Embassy Bingo Cathays Invitational Classic.
 Connor Mills was crowned its first winner in a one night tournament on 25 January at the Cathays Community Centre (the venue of the building which the tournament was named after).
 It was also announced at this show that the Kris Travis Tag Team Invitational would also be making a return later in the year.
-Many of their live events would stop after their Road To Sacrifice show on 14 March due to the United Kingdom heavily enforcing the regulations due to the COVID-19 Pandemic halting the world's events which would last for several months, effectively cancelling their My Sacrfice IV show as well as other future planned shows.
+Many of their live events would stop after their Road To Sacrifice show on 14 March due to the United Kingdom heavily enforcing the regulations due to the COVID-19 Pandemic halting the world's events which would last for several months, effectively cancelling their My Sacrifice IV show as well as other future planned shows.

 As the Pandemic went on with no further content being created, it was announced that Attack! would essentially be closed around April 2021 due to Pete Dunne (one of the owners at the time) being unable to prioritise the promotion while working in the States and the pandemic was still ongoing.